• Menu

 3. Know your box truck dimensions and capacity limits

-The next step is knowing the correct dimensions and if they align with other states for non-CDL drivers.
+The next step is knowing the your box truck dimensions and if they align with other states for non-CDL drivers.

 The rules for commercial driving licenses are very different than those required for other vehicles.